vestrel00/contacts-android/DEV_NOTES.md

 **Blank RawContacts**

-The Contacts Providers allows for RawContacts that have no rows in the Data table (let's call them "blanks").
+The Contacts Providers allows for RawContacts that have no rows in the Data table (let's call them "blanks") to exist.
 The native Contacts app does not allow insertion of new RawContacts without at least one data row.
 It also deletes blanks on update.
+Despite seemingly not allowing blanks, the native Contacts app shows them.

+There are two scenarios where blanks may exist.

+1. Contact with RawContact(s) with no Data row(s).
+    - In this case, the Contact is blank as well as its RawContact(s).
+2. Contact that has RawContact with Data row(s) and a RawContact with no Data row.
+    - In this case, the Contact and the RawContact with Data row(s) are not blank but the RawContact with no Data row is blank.

 #### Data `StructuredName`